AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The DMZ works by allowing secure connection between protected company resources, such as internal databases, and authorized Internet traffic.

 DMZ creates a buffer zone between the public internet and private networks and the DMZ subnet is configured between two firewalls.
-All internal network packets are then inspected by a firewall or other security appliances before being sent to the DMZ servers.
+All internal network packets are inspected by a firewall or other security appliances before being sent to DMZ servers.

 DMZ example 1

 As seen in Figure 1, the DMZ network is neither within nor outside the firewall.
 It is accessible through both internal and external networks.
-Security regulations restrict external devices from connecting to internal devices.
-A DMZ is more protected than an external network, but less protected than an internal one.

 Figure 1: Simple DMZ diagram